KaungSiThu-Sallius/Unemployment-Analysis-and-Prediction-in-India-and-Pakistan/README.md

 To solve this, I developed an end-to-end data science pipeline:

 * **Data Collection & Merging:** Aggregated multi-dimensional datasets including Population, Inflation, GDP, and Employment by Sector for India and Pakistan.
-* **Data Preprocessing:** Utilized Pandas for extensive cleaning, including handling null values, categorical encoding (`get_dummies`), and reshaping data from wide to long formats for time-series compatibility.
+* **Data Preprocessing:** Utilized Pandas for extensive cleaning, including handling null values, categorical encoding, and reshaping data from wide to long formats for time-series compatibility.
 * **Exploratory Data Analysis (EDA):** Leveraged Seaborn and Matplotlib to visualize historical trends, identifying correlations between economic sectors and unemployment rates.
 * **Model Training:** Experimented with multiple regression techniques:
     * *Linear Regression & Lasso* for baseline trends.